-Selldorf Architects recently completed a major reinstallation of the High Museum of Art’s permanent collection galleries.
+Selldorf Architects completed a major reinstallation of the High Museum of Art’s permanent collection galleries.
 It comprised the first comprehensive revision of the galleries since the Museum’s expansion by Renzo Piano in 2005.
 Recognizing the Museum’s expanding and diverse audience, the firm sought to create a more coherent and unified experience throughout the High that could reflect its evolving and growing collection while creating dynamic and engaging experiences for visitors and improving accessibility throughout the High’s buildings.

 The design included new wall configurations, circulation improvements, casework design and fabrication, objects placement and mounting, selection of wall colors, gallery wayfinding and signage, and improving the functionality of lighting systems to protect art objects and strengthen the Museum’s ongoing conservation effort.